northwoods/broker/README.md

 ## Usage

 Broker works best when combined with a [PSR-11 container][psr-11].
-When a container is provided middleware can be added by class name.
+When a container is provided, middleware can be added by service key which will be resolved to a service at the time when that middlewre is processed.
 Without the container middleware must be fully constructed.

 ```php
 use Northwoods\Broker\Broker;